 - a.
-To make recommendations to the faculty about all academic requirements and to exercise primary responsibility for long-range planning in academic areas.
-APC has ultimate responsibility to recommend modifications to academic policies based upon the results of assessments. - b.
+To make recommendations to the faculty about all academic requirements and to exercise primary responsibility for long-range planning in academic areas. - b.
 To establish guidelines for and consult with the Provost upon the construction of the academic calendar. - c.
-To make recommendations to the faculty for the structure, formation, and organization of faculty divisions, department, academic programs, majors and minors, and committees for the eventual recommendation by the faculty concerning such matters to the President and the Board of Trustees. - d.
-To review and approve faculty rules and regulations, except those relating to tenure evaluation and faculty compensation, prior to adoption by the faculty and publication. - To recommend faculty action on such matters as pertain to teaching and study, except concerning matters of curriculum. - f.
+To make recommendations to the faculty for the structure, formation, and organization of faculty divisions, departments, academic programs, majors and minors, and committees for the eventual recommendation by the faculty concerning such matters to the President and the Board of Trustees. - d.
+To review and approve faculty rules and regulations, except those relating to tenure evaluation and faculty compensation, prior to adoption by the faculty and publication. - e.
+To recommend faculty action on such matters as pertain to teaching and study, except concerning matters of curriculum. - f.
 To explore possibilities for inter-institutional cooperation in academic areas and to recommend to the faculty programs involving inter-institutional cooperation. - g.
 To act in an advisory capacity to the President and Provost in all matters related directly to the responsibilities of this committee.